es-ude/ElasticNodeMiddleware/docs/WriteOwnProgramGuide.md

 After that you create your own embedded binary.
 You should give it a name and define the sources of your implementation as well as the compiler options with the copts command.
-After that you define the uploader.
+Then you define the uploader.
-In our example we use define the upload script below.
+This upload script is defined at the end of this BUILD.bazel file.
 At least you should define your dependencies.
-This are the libraries which you are using in your implementation.
+These are the libraries which you want to use in your implementation.
 The libraries are named in the [README](../README.md).
 The "//app/setup:Setup" should always be a dependency.